Replication/Clustering

 Provide your own certificates

 If you want to secure your HarperDB connections with your own signed certificates, you can easily do so.
 Whether you have certificates from a public authority (like Let's Encrypt or Digicert) or a corporate certificate authority, you can use them to authenticate nodes securely.
-Just make sure the certificate’s common name (CN) matches the node's hostname.
+You can then allow nodes to authorize each other by checking the certificate against the standard list of root certificate authorities by enabling the enableRootCAs option in the config:

 Setting Up Custom Certificates